 5-10 minutes before the webinar starts, follow the link you have received from the webinar organizer.

 Once you click the link, an authorization window will open in a browser tab.
 You need to fill in all the fields marked with an asterisk.
-Other fields that do not contain an asterisk can be filled in at your own discretion.

 After filling in all the required data, press Login.
 You may also join a webinar via social networks such as Facebook, Twitter, LinkedIn, etc. To do so, press the corresponding button.
 A specialized service, Social Entrance Authorization, will then request access to your account.
 After logging into the webinar, you can deny access to the service.

-Joining Webinars via Mobile App
+Joining Webinars via Mobile

 To participate in a webinar from your mobile device, open the webinar link in the mobile web browser.
 We recommend using the following browsers Google Chrome or Puffin.